 The voice of lived experience.

-The National Mental Health Service User and Carers Forum provides a strong and diverse voice for people with lived experience of mental health and those who care for them.
+The Wales Mental Health and Wellbeing Forum provides a strong and diverse voice for people with lived experience of mental health and those who care for them.
 The Forum was founded in 2013 and meets quarterly.
 They influence and shape mental health policy and services, sharing information and experiences across Wales and spreading good practice.

 The Forum is made up of:

 - 4 x members from the seven Health Boards across Wales (via the Local Partnership Boards)

 - 10 x independent members recruited nationally to ensure that the forum reflects the diversity of the people of Wales and the range of their experiences.

 Two forum members and two deputies also sit on the National Mental Health Partnership Board (NPB) in Wales.
 The NPB oversees the delivery and implementation of Welsh Government’s, Together for Mental Health – A Strategy for Mental Health and Wellbeing in Wales and its Delivery Plan).

 You can get in touch with the Forum through Practice Solutions:

 Or by calling the Practice Solutions office on: 01443 808060 / 07563 928694.

 Practice Solutions provides the forum with support through a co-production model.
 We work with the forum members and partners to help them generate the best possible outcomes for those with lived experience with mental health and for those who are carers.